aaronespasa/Music2Vibration/README.md

 Input: Spectrogram

-Output: 1D Array with 100 columns (or other)
+Output: Boolean 1D Array with 100 columns (or other)

 ### 4. Model Inferer
 Input: Spectrogram

-Output: Bests at X second
+Output: Boolean 1D Array with 100 columns (or other)

 # iOS components